elymsyr/mazevil/README.md

 ##### 1.1 Cuda Installation

-Download and install verion 11.3 of [Cuda Toolkit](https://developer.nvidia.com/cuda-11.3.0-download-archive) from [https://developer.nvidia.com/cuda-11.3.0-download-archive](https://developer.nvidia.com/cuda-11.3.0-download-archive).
+Download and install version 11.3 of [Cuda Toolkit](https://developer.nvidia.com/cuda-11.3.0-download-archive) from [https://developer.nvidia.com/cuda-11.3.0-download-archive](https://developer.nvidia.com/cuda-11.3.0-download-archive).

 ##### 1.2 cuDNN Installation

 Download cuDNN v8.2.0 (April 23rd, 2021), for CUDA 11.x from [https://developer.nvidia.com/rdp/cudnn-archive](https://developer.nvidia.com/rdp/cudnn-archive).

  - Copy the contents of the bin folder from the cuDNN archive to the **C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\bin** directory.
- - Copy the contents of the include folder to the **C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\include** directory.
+ - Copy the contents of the included folder to the **C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\include** directory.
  - Copy the contents of the lib folder to the **C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\lib\x64** directory.

 ##### 1.3 Update Environment Variables

  - Open the Start Menu and search for "Environment Variables."
  - Click "Edit the system environment variables."
- - In the System Properties window, click the "Environment Variables" button.
+ - Click the "Environment Variables" button in the System Properties window.
  - In the Environment Variables window, find the Path variable under "System variables," select it, and click "Edit."
  - Add **C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\bin** to the list if it’s not already there.